visgl/deck.gl/docs/developer-guide/binary-data.md

 `Table ---* Column (Chunked) ---* Vector`

-These cannot currently be used in deck.gl without pre-concatenating the chunks.
+Note: These cannot currently be used in deck.gl without pre-concatenating the chunks.

 > There is an RFC (chunked-data-rfc) that would enable chunked data tables (data frames) to be directly consumed by deck.gl (and then sliced and diced at zero cost).